-All statistical analyses and nonlinear regression were performed using Prism.
-One-way ANOVA was used for multiple comparisons, with Tukey posttests to calculate the significance of differences between groups.
+All statistical analyses and non-linear regression were performed using GraphPad Prism (GraphPad Software Inc).
+One-way ANOVA was used for multiple comparisons, with Tukey post-tests to calculate significance of differences between groups.
 All data were obtained as triplicate independent replicates.
-Results are reported and graphed as average \pm SD, unless stated otherwise.
+Results are reported and graphed as averages \pm one standard deviation, unless stated otherwise.